-Your spleen is a small organ located on the left side of your abdomen, under the rib cage.
-This organ is part of your immune system and helps to fight infections and to filter damaged and old cells out of your bloodstream.
-If your spleen needs to be removed, you will have a surgery called a splenectomy.
+Your spleen is a small organ located on the left side of your abdomen under the rib cage.
+This organ is part of your immune system and helps to fight off infections while also filtering damaged and old cells out of your bloodstream.
+If your spleen needs to be removed, you’ll undergo a surgical procedure called a splenectomy.

-Your spleen may need to be removed if you have a severe blood disorder that does not respond to other treatments.
-Blood disorders of this type include sickle cell anemia, hemolytic anemias, idiopathic thrombocytopenic purpura, or polycythemia vera.
+Your spleen may need to be removed if you have a severe blood disorder that doesn’t respond to other treatments.
+Blood disorders of this type include:

-An enlarged spleen traps an excessive amount of blood cells and platelets (hypersplenism), eventually trapping and destroying healthy red blood cells as well.
-This leads to a large reduction of healthy blood cells and platelets in the bloodstream.
-The spleen becomes clogged, which then begins to interfere with its functioning.
-An enlarged spleen can cause anemia, infection, and disproportionate bleeding.
-Eventually, it may rupture—a life-threatening situation.
+An enlarged spleen traps an excessive amount of blood cells and platelets.
+Eventually it traps and destroys healthy red blood cells as well.
+This is called hypersplenism, and it leads to a large reduction of healthy blood cells and platelets in your bloodstream.
+Your spleen becomes clogged, which then begins to interfere with its functioning.
+An enlarged spleen can cause anemia, infection, and excessive bleeding.
+It may eventually rupture, which is life-threatening.

-If your spleen has ruptured, you may require a splenectomy immediately because of life-threatening internal bleeding.
-A rupture may be caused by a physical injury or by an enlargement of your spleen.
+If your spleen has ruptured, you may need a splenectomy immediately because of life-threatening internal bleeding.
+A rupture may be caused by a physical injury, such as being hit by a car, or by an enlargement of your spleen.

-A severe infection in the spleen may not respond to antibiotics or other treatments.
-This type of infection can lead to a more serious abscess (inflammation and a buildup of pus).
-To resolve the infection, the spleen may need to be removed.
+A severe infection in your spleen may not respond to antibiotics or other treatments.
+This type of infection can lead to a more serious abscess or an inflammation and a buildup of pus.
+Your spleen may need to be removed to resolve the infection.

 A splenectomy may be performed as a traditional open surgery or as a laparoscopic, or minimally invasive, procedure.
-With both procedures, you will be under sedation.
+You will be under sedation for either procedure.

 A traditional open surgery involves making a cut down the center of your abdomen.
-The surgeon then moves aside other tissues to remove the spleen.
+The surgeon then moves aside other tissues to remove your spleen.
 The incision is then closed with stitches.
-When the spleen is ruptured or when there is scar tissue from other procedures, open surgery is preferred to laparoscopic surgery.
+Open surgery is preferred if you have scar tissue from other surgeries or if your spleen has ruptured.

 This type of surgery is minimally invasive and has a quicker and less painful recovery time than open surgery.
-In a laparoscopic splenectomy, the surgeon makes just a few small cuts in your abdomen.
-Then, he or she uses a small camera to project your spleen onto a monitor.
-With small tools, the surgeon can then remove your spleen and stitch up the small incisions.
-In some cases, after viewing the spleen with the camera, the surgeon may decide that it needs to be removed with open surgery.
+In a laparoscopic splenectomy, your surgeon makes just a few small cuts in your abdomen.
+Then, they use a small camera to project a video of your spleen onto a monitor.
+Your surgeon can then remove your spleen with small tools.
+They’ll then stitch up the small incisions.
+Your surgeon may decide an open surgery is necessary after viewing your spleen on the camera.

 Removing your spleen is a major surgery and leaves you with a compromised immune system.
-For these reasons, it is only performed when truly necessary.
+For these reasons, it’s only performed when truly necessary.
 The benefits of a splenectomy are that it can resolve several health issues such as blood diseases, cancer, and infection that could not be treated any other way.
-In the case of a ruptured spleen, having it removed can save your life.
+Having a ruptured spleen removed can save your life.

-Risks of having any type of major surgery include the following:
+Risks of having any major surgery include the following:

 - blood loss during the surgery